 When we click on the container, a new sidebar will appear on the right.
-In the Settings tab, the one with another little gear, we need to set the ID to “dib-posts” (you can find this ID under Step 2 in your DropInBlog account).
+In the Settings tab, we need to set the ID to “dib-posts,” which is visible in Step 2 on the DropInBlog Code & Layout page.
 Setting the container's ID tells DropInBlog what content we want to pull in from our account – in this case, our posts!

 Once you get the hang of this, you'll see you're not just limited to pulling in posts – you can add more containers with other IDs like dib-categories or dib-authors.

-A note: Don't worry that nothing is showing in the page builder; it's all happening behind the scenes and will be loaded in when the page is published.
+A note: Don't worry that nothing is immediately showing in the page builder as you go; it's all happening behind the scenes and will be loaded in when the page is published.

 It's now time to publish our new Webflow site.
 On the top right of the site builder, you'll find the publish tab with a cute little rocket ship.
 Just select your site from the dropdown, hit Publish Selected Domains, then click on the link to your new site.

 Here's a preview of ours.
 Pretty slick, eh?

 Now we have everything loading on the blog page, but the links to the posts themselves won't work properly.
 This is because while Webflow is connected to DropInBlog, DropInBlog isn't yet connected to Webflow, and therefore it doesn't know where to generate our posts, so the links to them won't work.